 Choose a menu you can serve at room temperature

 A buffet brunch is not the time to poach eggs one by one or to keep Hollandaise perfectly warm and pourable.
 Instead, choose foods that can be served warm or at room temperature and won’t be ruined if they sit out for an hour or two.
-A quiche (or artichoke frittata – see recipe below), potato salad without mayo, roasted vegetables, tartines, and dips are all perfect.
+A quiche (or artichoke frittata – see recipe below), potato salad, roasted vegetables, crostini, and dips are all perfect.

 Bring the outdoors in